Home » Blog » Shishito Peppers with Furikake

 • Peppers pop while cooking – Some of the peppers will pop and splash.
 Keep kids away from the stove and protect yourself from the splashes.

-• Try grilled shishito peppers! – We love to grill these peppers on the BBQ.
-We either add them directly to the hot grill, perpendicular to the grill grates and cook them until they start to brown, or we heat up the skillet on the grill and cook them in a skillet.
+• Try grilled shishito peppers! – We love to grill these little guys on the BBQ too.
+Either add them directly to the hot grill, perpendicular to the grill grates, and cook them until they start to brown, or heat up the skillet on the grill and cook them in a skillet.
 The skillet method is easier if you are making a large batch.

 top view of shishito peppers in a wooden bowl with a glass of beer, chopsticks, a grilled lemon and a green napkin in the corner